-In the photos above, there’s a pretty dramatic difference between the top photo, which is definitely a snapshot, and the bottom photo, which is more of a portrait.
+In the photos above, there’s a pretty dramatic difference between the top left photo, which is definitely a snapshot, and the bottom photo, which is more of a portrait.
 Both photos are unedited and were taken on Auto in the exact same conditions, just a few minutes apart.
 There’s only one difference between them, and it’s focal length.

 Focal length is the distance between your camera’s lens and the spot it’s focusing on.
 Basically, it refers to whether you are zoomed in or zoomed out, and it’s measured in millimeters.
 A low number (like 18mm) means you are probably standing very close to your subject and you’ve had to zoom out in order to get a lot of background in the photo.
 A high number (like 200 or 300mm) means you are using a zoom lens and you’ve zoomed in to get a photo of a subject that is further away from you.

 Most of us don’t pay much attention to focal length when we’re taking pictures – we just zoom in or zoom out according to how close we happen to be to the person or object we want to photograph.
 But focal length can make a huge difference in the quality of your photo, and for portraits, longer focal length is almost always better.
 Let’s look at some example photos that will show us why.